lorenald/git-papers/journal.md

-#this is my super cool paper
+#this is our super cool paper
-Written by: ME!
+Written by: ME and JOHN!

 ## Introduction